davidvfx07/Dreambooth-Diffusers-Xformers-Win/README.md

 # Dreambooth-SD-Xformers-Win
 A Windows compatible fork of ShivamShrirao/diffusers Dreambooth Xformers example with prebuilt dependencies and additional tools for ease of use.

+# Note from maintainer
+I am not actively developing nor maintaining this project.
+While I may be active on some issues, my presence shouldn't be relied upon as I am moving on to other projects.
+Issues however are open for peer to peer support.
+Inactive issues are marked stale after 60 days and closed after 7 more.

 ## Conda installation
 Open anaconda prompt and create env
 ```cmd